 Duration of Treatment

 While it has the upper hand when it comes to treatment duration, the main disadvantage of accelerated orthodontics is that it may require some minor surgical procedure.
 The surgery may be performed by the orthodontist himself, an oral surgeon, or a periodontist (a gum specialist).
-It is usually done in clinic setting, about a week after the braces are installed.
+It is usually done in a clinic setting, about a week after the braces are installed.
 It involves altering the bone and gum tissue that supports the teeth to be moved.
 Such alteration decreases the amount supporting bone, thus allowing the teeth to shift into their desired positions more quickly.

-The surgery is done under local anesthesia, and causes just about the same level of discomfort as your typical dental cleaning.
+The surgery is done under local anesthesia and causes just about the same level of discomfort as your typical dental cleaning.
 Some patients report an itching sensation because of the faster movement of the teeth.

 Once your teeth are in their desired alignment, you’ll also be required to use a retainer to prevent the teeth from moving back to their pre-treatment position.

-Although the duration of treatment is much shorter, the total cost for accelerated orthodontics is almost the same (or even higher) as that of traditional orthodontic treatment.
 This is because of the surgery required to produce faster tooth movement.
 Expect the price to be at least $2,000.
 This already includes the fee for the periodontist who will perform the surgery.

 To sum it up, accelerated orthodontics is a very promising option if you want to have your teeth straightened yet you dread the idea of wearing braces for several years.